CBIRP: Center for Body Image Research and Policy

 Self-Monitoring Training and Regulation Strategy (STARS) is an Institute of Educational Sciences (IES) funded study investigating the STARS intervention with fifth grade students who exhibit disruptive classroom behaviors.
 Students in this intervention complete a nine-lesson curriculum with the school guidance counselor and take part in a period of self-monitoring targeting specific disruptive behaviors.
 The goal of this study is to see whether this intervention can improve student behavior, social and emotional learning skills, and academic performance.
 The program targets students’ social-awareness, self-awareness, self-management, relationship, and problem-solving skills.
 Taking place in Columbia Public Schools, STARS is measured against an existing successful behavior intervention called Check In Check Out.

-An extension to this study was funded in 2019 following-up on the students who participated in the STARS intervention who are now in 7th or 9th grades.
+An extension to this study was funded in 2019 following-up on the students who participated in the STARS intervention who are now in seventh or ninth grades.
 The primary goal of this extension is to examine the long-term impact of the STARS intervention on student social, emotional, and behavioral functioning.
-By conducting interviews and behavioral observations, this goal is furthered by examining differences in all original study outcomes, for instance, academics, changes in autonomy, and engagement.
-Additionally, this follow-up includes other developmental risk factor questions that are of concern as youth grow into adolescents and teens such as violence and aggression, use of alcohol, tobacco, and other drugs.
+By conducting interviews and behavioral observations, this goal is furthered by examining differences in all original study outcomes — for instance, academics, changes in autonomy, and engagement.
+Additionally, this follow-up includes other developmental risk factor questions that are of concern as youth grow into adolescents and teens, such as violence and aggression, use of alcohol, tobacco, and other drugs.

 Email Contact: Tanya Weigand firstname.lastname@example.org